JFMarshal/wordpress-modification-history/README.md

 ## Install it

-Drop unzipped folder into wp-content/plugins/wp-mod-history and activate the plugin via the plugins admin page
+Drop unzipped folder into wp-content/plugins/wp-mod-history and activate the plugin via the plugins admin page.

+Alternatively, just install the plugin from the plugins admin page by searching for "WP Modification History"